Is Pinterest Advertising The Next PPC Channel For Your Business?

 Whether you’re a big or small brand, based in Australia or internationally, Pinterest advertising can work for you for a range of marketing goals such as brand awareness or sales growth.

 Pinterest works in all stages of the buyer’s journey from brand awareness, consideration, and to purchase.
 The combination of both keyword and interest targeting allows you to get your products and ideas in front of the right people, at the right time.
-Essentially, you can combine both the search aspects of search engine marketing (Google or Bing Ads for example) with the audience targeting of social ads.
+Essentially, you can combine both the search aspects of search engine marketing (Google Ads or Microsoft Ads for example) with the audience targeting of social ads.

 One of our favourite things about PPC is the ability to track valuable conversions from our campaigns, keywords, and ads (among other variables).
 Pinterest Ads is no different!
 In fact, it’s a similar set up to Facebook in that you install a ‘basecode’ to your website and then create additional events in either Google Tag Manager or the backend of your website.